jakobhartmann/tensor-eqs-mcts/README.md

     - `start.svg` and `ext.svg`: Visualization of the original and final e-graph.
     - `settings.txt`: Settings for the experiment.
     - `ilp_data_main.json` and `solved_main.json`: Files used and outputed by the ILP solver.
 - The experimental results for our optimizer are saved in `/experiments/tensor_eqs_mcts`.
-Each folder corresponds to a combination of main and final extraction method and each subfolder corresponds to one model and run.
+Each folder corresponds to a combination of main and final extraction method and each subfolder corresponds to one model and seed.
 Each subfolder contains the following files:
     - `rmcts_stats.txt`: Optimization results including original graph runtime, optimized graph runtime, and optimization time.
     - `rmcts_iteration_data.txt`: Detailed information for each MCTS iteration including which single- and multi-pattern rewrite rules were applied to the e-graph.
     - `start.model` and `optimized.model`: Serialized version of the input and output tensor program.
     - `start.svg` and `ext.svg`: Visualization of the original and final e-graph.
     - `settings.txt`: Settings for the experiment.
     - `ilp`: The folder includes files used and outputed by the ILP solver.
 Only present for experiments that use an ILP solver.
-- We provide Jupyter notebooks to aggregate and process the experimental results.
+- [This Juyper notebook](./experiments/analyze_results.ipynb) can be used to analyze the experimental results and reproduce the tables and figures in our paper.
+Please follow the instructions in the notebook.